boonemiller/CudaRayTracer/README.md

 ### Results

 Initial results show significant improvement over my CPU multi-threaded implementation.
 On a simple scene, it showed 3-4X improvement on the runtime.
-On the teapot scene it showed 5-10X speed up depending on the relfection options.
+On the teapot scene it showed 5-10X speed up depending on the reflection options.
 More testing would need to be done to see how performance scales as more rays and more objects increases.

 ![alt_text](https://raw.githubusercontent.com/boonemiller/CudaRayTracer/master/teapotNoReflection.bmp)